Connecticut Spousal Abuse Lawyer

 If children are present or nearby during a domestic dispute, the Department of Children and Families may be called in to investigate.
 Although DCF does not have the power to charge someone with a criminal offense, they can take actions against parental rights and even have children removed from the home.

-Consult an Experienced Connecticut Spousal Abuse Lawyer
+Consult an Experienced Connecticut Spousal Abuse Attorney

 The social stigma of a domestic violence conviction can have a serious impact on your employment opportunities, housing, and even social interactions.
 An experienced Connecticut spousal abuse lawyer could help you fight the charges and move forward with your life.
 To learn more about how a knowledgeable domestic violence lawyer could help in your situation, call Mark Sherman Law.